dyorgio/cpu-watcher/README.md

 // get target pid (on example we are using our own pid) long pid = SigarUtil.getCurrentPid();
 // Create a new CpuWatcher object.
-// Target percentage is not per core, is always over the entire system load, on example we want 50% of 1 core only, and cpu has 8 cores (4 phisical, 4 HT).
+// Target percentage is not per core, is always over the entire system load,
+// on example above we want 50% of 1 core only, and host cpu has 8 cores (4 phisical, 4 HT).
 // 50%/8 = 6.25%
 CpuWatcher cpuWatcher = new CpuWatcher(pid, 6.25f);
 // start watcher thread